MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 **Basic** requires a username and password.

-**OAuth 2.0** with [Microsoft Entra ID](/azure/active-directory/) requires a resource ID, Client ID, and a client Secret.
+**OAuth 2.0** with [Microsoft Entra ID](/azure/active-directory/) requires a resource ID, client ID, and a client secret.

-The resource ID, client ID, and client secret values will depend on how you did the setup for Microsoft Entra ID-based authentication for your website:
+The resource ID, client ID, and client secret values depend on how you did the setup for Microsoft Entra ID-based authentication for your website:

-1. If you're using an application both as an identity provider and the client app to access the website, the client ID and the resource ID will be the application ID of the app, and the client secret will be the secret that you generated in the app.
+1. If you're using an application both as an identity provider and the client app to access the website, the client ID and the resource ID are the application ID of the app, and the client secret  the secret that you generated in the app.

     > [!NOTE]
     > For detailed steps to configure a client application as an Identity provider, see [Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Microsoft Entra login](/azure/app-service/configure-authentication-provider-aad).